supabase-community/supabase-by-example/reset-flow/nextjs/README.md

 We can now navigate to the `/auth/signup` url to create an account.

+## Email templates

+In order to use these on your hosted Supabase project please copy the content of `supabase/auth/email` to your [email templates](https://supabase.com/dashboard/project/_/auth/templates) in the Supabase Dashboard.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.